Hekates/Languify/README.md

   <b>en.json <br><img src="https://i.imgur.com/Fgs5AO7.png" width="600px"><br>
   Main.java <br><img src="https://i.imgur.com/44ar8PF.png" width="600px">
 </ol>

+The JavaDocs for this project can be found <a href="https://hekates.github.io/projects/Languify/JavaDocs/Beta-1.1/">here</a>.
 If there are any questions left or if something doesn't work, please create an issue.